szacomelli/ed-inv-index/README.md

 Then, just use the functions you want in your C++ code and remember to compile the .cpp along with all the .o's in src.

 If you find any problems, just create an issue.

+## Paths

+Below you can see what some directories are for:
+- src: contains all the code;
+- docs: contains the report and analysis for the trees;
+- stats: contains the gathered statistics for the trees;
+- vis: contains all the used graphics and the code used to generate them;
+- graph (can be create at runtime): contains the output.svg of the last tree generated.